lynkos/blog/_posts/2025-09-11-playing-windows-games.md

 ```
 {: .nolineno }

 For the sake of convenience, I've written a bash function to download a Steam app into a given `WINEPREFIX`'s Steam directory.
-You can find this function at [[2025-09-11-playing-windows-games#Automate Steam Downloads|Automate Steam Downloads]].
+You can find this function at [Automate Steam Downloads](2025-09-11-playing-windows-games.md#automate-steam-downloads).

 #### Game Controller
 > Make sure your game controller is compatible with macOS.
 While Xbox and PlayStation are the most popular game controllers, I think other Bluetooth game controllers are compatible too (so you're not limited to those two).[^controller]